How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 How much should I save for major home repairs?

-A common starting point is 1%–4% of your home’s value annually.
-However, system-based planning that accounts for age and lifecycle timing is more accurate and stabilizing.
+A common starting point is 1%–4% of your home’s value annually for maintenance and repairs.
+However, system-based planning is usually more useful because it accounts for your home’s actual age, materials, climate, and repair history.

 What qualifies as a major home repair?

-Major repairs typically involve full system replacement — such as roof replacement, HVAC replacement, plumbing line updates, electrical panel upgrades, or structural work.
+Major repairs typically involve full system replacement or substantial work, such as roof replacement, HVAC replacement, plumbing line updates, electrical panel upgrades, foundation repairs, structural work, or major exterior repairs.

 Does homeowners insurance cover aging systems?